PrimitivePenguin/chaotic-timer-extension/README.md

-Works for Firefox (not tested for others)
+Works for Firefox Developer Edition (not tested for others)
-1. Go to about:config
-2. Set xpinstall.signatures.required to false

 Create a file in downloads.
 Git clone the repository into the file